opendcs/opendcs/docs/source/start-lrgs.rst

 the server is not already trusted, you will recieve a prompt with the certificate information asking if you want to trust the server certificate.

-Backend processing applications wil log an error message with the host name if the certificate is not already trusted.
+Backend processing applications will log an error message with the host name if the certificate is not already trusted.
 If necessary, You can manually add trust to the local_trust.p12 file with the keytool command similar to the Server certificate above.

 The password is `local_trust`.
-Given the limit security (no more or less than the system or java keystores) only public certificates should be put in the local_trust keystore.
+Given the limited security (no more or less than the system or java keystores) only public certificates should be put in the local_trust keystore.

 To configure the LRGS to connect with TLS to a given LRGS server, check the TLS box and save the configuration.